 stobha mātra haya tabu nāśe bhava-pāśa

-“Making angry gestures, people like Caidya (Śiśupāla) chanted nāmābhāsa even by chanting with disrespect and were still able to slash the noose of the material world
+“While making angry gestures, even Caidya (Śiśupāla) chanted nāmābhāsa by chanting with disrespect and was still able to slash the bonds of this material world.

 mana nāhi deya āra avajñā bhāvete